 They are amazing engineers can lift leaves up to four times their weight.
 I inadvertently brought a curled leaf back home in the brim of my hat, and noticed it when the owner constructed a hatty web.
 Aha, recognising a chance to photograph web-making in action, I put the leaf with spider next to a little frame with a black background in a shed, and then forgot about it.
 When I rushed out to find it next morning the leaf had disappeared.
 I then noticed that the amazing spider had carted its leaf about a metre and a half further up to make a web over my head.

 During mating, the male spider visits the boundary of the orb web of the female spider.
-Spiderlings emerging from the resultant egg sacs can survive weeks without food.
+According to another source the male shares a webby leaf with an immature female until she is old enough to mate.
+Either way,spiderlings emerging from the resultant egg sacs can survive weeks without food.
 When conditions improve, they spin a long thread of silk on which they are carried away and construct a web.

 Incidentally, like the vast majority of spiders, they are no problem for humans.
-If you could pursue one enough until it bit you, you would suffer no more than temporary local irritation.
+If you could corner one and it bit you, you would suffer no more than temporary local irritation.
 Message- please don’t bully our spiders?